 - The payment total due more than six months following the sale date is larger than the present value of the payments and the interest stated in the sale contract.

 - Original issue discount (OID).
 The OID is the implicit interest rate that arises when an investor purchases a security at less than its face value (such as a zero-coupon bond).
-The difference between the face value and purchase price is to be recognized by the investor as taxable income as it accrued over time, irrespective of the stated interest rate on the security.
+The difference between the face value and purchase price is to be recognized by the investor as taxable income as it accrues over time, irrespective of the stated interest rate on the security.